alex-paynedwyer/single-molecule-tools-alpd/README.md

 # SlimVar: repository for ADEMScode v2.2

-This section introduces the version of ADEMScode software developed at the University of York, UK and used to support SlimVar microscopy analysis in the following publications:
+This section introduces the ADEMScode version 2.2 software developed by Alex Payne-Dwyer at the University of York, UK and used to support SlimVar microscopy analysis in the following publications:

 1. [SlimVar: rapid in vivo single-molecule tracking of chromatin regulators in plants](https://www.biorxiv.org/content/10.1101/2024.05.17.594710.abstract)
 AL Payne-Dwyer, GJ Jang, C Dean and MC Leake